-Copyright © 2019 Telecom Law Firm, P.C.
+Copyright © 2023 Telecom Law Firm, P.C.
 All rights reserved; no wrongs are reserved.
-You'll point them out to me.
-I'm pretty sure that the PVARC, CCARES, and EMCOMM logos are all trademarked.
-I didn't both to ask permission to use any of them, but I'm fairly sure the mark owners won't mind.
+Bernard will point them out to me and then discuss his latest cool finds on Amazon.
+I'm pretty sure that the SFVARC and EMCOMM logos are all trademarked.
+I didn't bother to ask permission to use any of them, but I'm fairly sure the mark owners won't mind.